Tate Britain

 Clore Gallery

 Tate Britain is the holder of 300 oil paintings by JMW Turner, as well as thousands of sketches and watercolours by the great artist.
-The Clore Gallery features Turner’s work through changing displays, giving you the chance to see up close the landscapes and marine paintings which are still much loved today.
+The Clore Gallery features Turner’s work through changing displays, giving you the chance to see up close the landscapes and marine paintings that are still much loved today.
 Tate Britain is home to the largest collection of this innovative artist’s work.

 Walk Through History